-Variable thickness less than 1 to 5 meters of a very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hills lopes and in closed depressions.
-May overlie Dows Formation (Morgan or Alden Mbrs.), Noah Creek Formation, or Pennsylvanian bedrock.
-Associated with low-relief modern floodplain, closed depressions, modern drainageways or toe slope positions on the landscape.
+Variable thickness (less than 1 to 5 meters) of very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
+May overlie Dows Formation (Morgan or Alden Mbrs.) or Noah Creek Formation.
+Associated with low-relief modern floodplain, closed depressions, modern drainageways or toeslope positions on the landscape.
 Seasonal high water table and potential for frequent flooding.